theupdateframework/taps/tap7.md

 - 2: **`update_repo(test_data_dir, keys, instructions)`**:
     - Purpose:
-        Updates the repository files, metadata and targets.
+        Sets the repository files, metadata and targets.
 This will be the data that should be made available to the Updater when the Updater tries to update.